Sources: Public Opinion of Forestry

 The Forestry Commission has conducted similar biennial surveys of public attitudes to forestry and forestry-related issues since 1995.
 Three separate surveys were undertaken in 2011; in Scotland, Wales and across the UK as a whole.
 A survey for Northern Ireland was carried out in 2010.

 Some questions were asked in all of the surveys conducted in 2011/2010 and in the surveys undertaken in earlier years, but an increasing number are survey specific.
 Questions are asked on a variety of topics including, public awareness of forestry, woodland-based recreation and community involvement, woodfuel and the relationship between forestry and climate change.

 The survey results were obtained by placing questions in omnibus surveys run by private market research companies.
 The four surveys undertaken in 2011/2010 achieved representative samples of around:

 - 1,000 adults across Wales

 - 1,000 adults across Northern Ireland

-Preliminary reports for England (using a subset of the UK data set), Scotland and Wales were published in June 2009, along with the full sets of data tables.
+Reports for UK and England (using a subset of the UK data set), for Scotland and for Wales were published in July 2011, along with the full sets of data tables.

 A summary report for Northern Ireland was published in March 2010, along with the full set of data tables.